yktoo/yktoo.com/content/blog/posts/0263/index.en.md

 The website has been built on [Yii framework 2.0](http://www.yiiframework.com/) and [Bootstrap 3](http://getbootstrap.com/), with a handful of extensions.
 Thanks to Bootstrap the website is built on the principles of {{< wiki "Responsive_web_design" "en" "responsive web design" >}}.
 This should make the pages look reasonably well on a broad range of devices, from mobile phones to desktops.

-The structure of the website has also been revisited: the blog feed is now right on the [home page][route:/site/index], and other sections have been moved around too.
+The structure of the website has also been revisited: the blog feed is now right on the [home page]({{< relref "/" >}}), and other sections have been moved around too.
 Due to that your RSS reader might show the last posts once again, sorry for that.

 <!--more-->